2024

 The grid system is designed for responsiveness across multiple screen sizes.
 Whether a user is searching for information on their PC, or navigating the museum on their phone, the experience remains functional and visually cohesive.

-04. Reflection
+04. Final Reflection

 Project Takeaways